rashahameed/hogwartsofficial/README.md

 ## Beast : Augurey, Werewolf, Owl, Dragon, Phoenix

-## Objects that Fascinated me: Hocrux, Wand, Broomstick, Deathly Hollows, Time Turner, Nimbus 2000, Sorting Hat
+## Objects that Fascinated me: Hocrux, Wand, Broomstick, Deathly Hollows, Time Turner, Nimbus 2000, Sorting Hat, Mirror of Erised

 ## Favorite Spell : Sectumsempra

 ## Favorite Place : The Forbidden Forest,

+## Favourite Character??<br>Ah,Don't ask me that!
+It's the Granger for sure ;)

+### Duh!
+If you are a true potterhead pull an issue and hit your wizarding bio